kacprzak/marian/README.md

 Marian
 ======

 2d platformer game.
-Another Super Mario clone.
+Another Super Mario clone, but with multiplayer.
 Just for fun.

 Dependencies